 The start of a new school year can feel like you’ve forgotten how to learn.

 The residual grog of summer mixed with the anticipation of university academics can seem like an uneasy cocktail to begin the year with.
-But I assure you, the back-to-school jitters are still a thing no matter your year.
+But I assure you, the back-to-school jitters can still be a thing—no matter your year.

 Luckily, I’ve picked up some tips and tricks over the years to curb those academic anxieties, and lucky for you, the sooner you pick up these habits, the better—much better.
 Here are some ways to help you start your school year on the right foot: